-In future, I would adjust the bake times.
-I found the crust got slightly too dark on the bottom and the edges of the ears started to burn, which is why it came out early.
-I would keep the lid on for 25 mins, then do 25 minutes with the lid off and 5 mins out of the pan for a total time of 55 minutes at 450°F. I baked this in a lidded ceramic-coated cast iron pan about 12 inches in diameter that’s deep enough to perfectly fit a rising round loaf of this size.
+In future, I’d adjust the bake times.
+I found the crust got slightly too dark on the bottom and the ears started to burn, which is why it came out early.
+I’d keep the lid on for 25 mins, then do 25 minutes with the lid off and 5 mins out of the pan for a total time of 55 minutes at 450°F. I baked this in a lidded ceramic-coated cast iron pan about 12 inches in diameter that’s deep enough to perfectly fit a rising round loaf of this size.

 I might also try higher hydration and add another 50g to 150g of water.
-In that case, I would increase the initial contact time to work the dough from the 15 seconds recommended for a single set of “stretch and folds” to a good minute or two of slap and folds with one stretch and fold about 15 minutes later.
-This would still be a relatively easy bread, but a little more needy than the one described here.
+In that case, I’d increase the initial contact time to work the dough from the 15 seconds recommended for a single set of “stretch and folds” to a good minute or two of slap and folds with one stretch and fold about 15 minutes later.
+This would still be a relatively easy bread, but a little needier than the one described here.

 As it is, I think it’s a wonderful recipe, I just caution people to adapt based on the temperature of their environments and the intensity of their ovens.